AccelByte/grpc-plugin-dependencies/OVERVIEW.md

 1. Run `dependency services` for local development and testing.

    a.
-Clone `plugin-arch-grpc-dependencies` repository.
+Clone `grpc-plugin-dependencies` repository.

    b.
 Follow the `README.md` inside to setup and run it.

    c.
 Keep it running.

-2. Run a `gRPC server`, for example `plugin-arch-grpc-server-java`.
+2. Run a `gRPC server`, for example `matchmaking-function-grpc-plugin-server-java`.

    a.
-Clone `plugin-arch-grpc-server-java` repository.
+Clone `matchmaking-function-grpc-plugin-server-java` repository.

    b.
 Follow the `README.md` inside to setup, build, and run it.

    c.
 Keep it running.

-3. Run `gRPC client`, for example `plugin-arch-grpc-client-java`.
+3. Run `gRPC client`, for example `matchmaking-function-grpc-plugin-client-java`.

    a.
-Clone `plugin-arch-grpc-client-java` repository.
+Clone `matchmaking-function-grpc-plugin-client-java` repository.

    b.
 Follow the `README.md` inside to setup, build, and run it.